 When we arrived at Ryoan-ji Temple, it was really interesting to see the stark contrast of this temple to Kinkaku-ji.
 The Golden Pavilion is surrounded by water and is lush and full of plant life.
 Ryoan-ji is more of a typical Zen garden with gravel and rocks that represent water.
 Still beautiful, but in a completely different way.

-The fallen red maple leaves still kind feel like they are sitting on top of the water.
+The fallen red maple leaves still kind of feels like they are sitting on top of the water.

 In the main garden, there are 15 rocks to sit and ponder.
 You have to sit as the only way to see the 15th rock is from a sitting position.
 I didn’t mind, having experienced it the day before, there is something really serene about sitting down and just observing the garden.
 [I totally want to have a garden like this in the future, one that I am not supposed to do anything to except sit there and ponder life!]